CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 </details>

-## Decompose a Pod machine
+## Decompose a pod machine

-To decompose a Pod machine by deleting the corresponding MAAS node:
+To decompose a pod machine by deleting the corresponding MAAS node:

 ```bash
 maas $PROFILE machine delete $SYSTEM_ID
 ```

-If the Pod's resources are now listed (`pod read $POD_ID`), it would be seen that the resources for this machine are available and no longer used.
+If the pod's resources are now listed (`pod read $POD_ID`), it would be seen that the resources for this machine are available and no longer used.

-## Delete a Pod
+## Delete a pod

-To delete a Pod (and decompose all its machines):
+To delete a pod (and decompose all its machines):

 ```bash
 maas $PROFILE pod delete $POD_ID